 Dalet Wins Swedish Radio Newsroom Contract

-PARIS – Sveriges Radio AB/Swedish Radio, Sweden's national radio broadcaster, has tapped Dalet's Dalet News Suite to serve as the base for its newsroom computer system.
+March 26, 2015 - Sveriges Radio AB/Swedish Radio (SR), the national radio broadcaster of Sweden, is to base its newsroom computer system (NRCS) on Dalet News Suite powered by the Dalet Galaxy platform.
+The large-scale NRCS project for 1,700 users is spread over 25 geographical locations in Sweden and replaces the corporation’s existing ENPS® system.

-A single, centralized Dalet Galaxy platform will handle the multi-site installation, providing a completely open, integrated and extensive base to implement new workflows at scale.
-The Dalet Galaxy is able to accommodate anything from additional users to social media feeds.
+Deployed on a virtual infrastructure, a single, centralized Dalet Galaxy platform will facilitate the expansive multi-site installation.
+Dalet Galaxy provides a completely open, integrated and extensible base on which to implement new workflows at scale.
+It can accommodate anything from additional users to new social media feeds and makes any such business decisions cost-effective to introduce.

-The installation also features Dalet NRCS story-centric tools and Dalet On-the-Go, a mobile application that allows field journalists to stay connected to the newsroom.
+The installation features Dalet NRCS story-centric tools and Dalet On-the-Go, a mobile application designed to keep field journalists fully connected to the newsroom.
+In addition, the Dalet installation provides tools to track, analyze and summarize information about the topics, geographical areas and demographics of people and subjects covered in its stories.
+Facilitating this is Dalet’s reporting tool and Dalet’s story-centric data model, which will enable staff to monitor the content they produce according to a certain number of angles such as spoken language, gender and more over time.

-Sveriges Radio is a decentralized media company with 25 local channels that produces and broadcasts more than 115,000 hours of content every year for a daily audience of four million people.
+Sveriges Radio is Sweden’s national publicly funded radio broadcaster.
+It produces and broadcasts more than 115,000 hours of programming every year and has an average daily audience of four million people.
+It is a decentralized media company comprising 25 local channels, a large number of editorial offices and a wide network of foreign correspondents around the world.
+The website sverigesradio.se attracts more than one million unique visitors a week, and its mobile app is used by almost 600,000 people per week.

 The latest product and technology information